piglei/pycronic/README.rst

     None

-If you have configured your crontab, now an email will send to your email address.
+If you have configured your crontab an email will send to your email address.

-You can also modify config to send mail through smtp instead of using crontab and this is the more recommended.
+You can also modify config to send mail through SMTP instead of using crontab which is highly more recommended.

 Rock crontab
 ============